 - Negotiate a convenient settlement with the insurance company or file a civil lawsuit against the party at fault

 - Defend your interests in court and obtain the compensation you deserve

-If you decide to hire Bart Bernard as your bicycle accident lawyer, you will benefit from all the above and more.
-The preliminary consultation will be free, and you will only pay for his services after he wins your case and gets you the compensation you deserve.
-To find out more about what the experienced bicycle accident lawyer Bart Bernard can do for your Baton Rouge bike accident case, contact us today to schedule a Free Consultation.
+Hiring A.L.L.
+Law Firm as your bicycle accident lawyer will allow you to obtain all of these benefits and more.
+The preliminary consultation will be free.
+You will only pay for our services after we win your case and get you the compensation you deserve.
+To find out more about what the experienced bicycle accident lawyers at A.L.L.
+Law Firm can do for your Baton Rouge bike accident case, contact us today to schedule a private, 100% Risk-Free Consultation.